Peeves Peeves

 with its phony cowboys, phony accents, phony costumes, phony sentiments, phony stories and monotonously similar melodies.

-44. Planned Obsolescence
+67. Planned Obsolescence

 Makers of computer peripherals that stop working long before the equipment fails because they don’t update their drivers.

-45. Telus
+69. Telus

-that sells cell phones and cell phone plans that don’t let you make or receive calls.
+that sells cellphones and cellphone plans that don’t let you make or receive calls.
 That is a bit like new selling cars that don’t actually move.
 You are supposed to just sit in them and press the buttons.

-that are only ½ full — Verbatim DVD (Digital Video Disk) s, cereal, coffee powder, Maple Leaf roasts (only about 1/5 full).
+that are only ½ full — Verbatim DVD (Digital Video Disc) s, cereal, coffee powder, Maple Leaf roasts (only about 1/5 full).
 Astro yogurt underfills the containers by 3 cm to try to fool you into thinking you will get more than you do.
 They excuse themselves by claiming what they are doing is legal, since they sell by weight.
 It is still a deliberate attempt to deceive.
-Further it is anti-environmental to use more packaging than necessary.
+Further, it is anti-environmental to use more packaging than necessary.

-47. The Franklin Mint
+71. The Franklin Mint

 which is always trying to peddle medallions by tricking their customers into thinking they are legitimate currency.

-48. I am humbled
+72. I am Humbled

 People who claim that winning an award humbled them.
 Losing humbles you.
 Winning is an ego trip.